-In this course students will learn to compose and edit digital video using Final Cut Studio software including Final Čut Pro, Motion, Soundtrack Pro and Color.
+In this course students will learn to compose and edit digital video using Final Cut Studio software including Final Cut Pro, Motion, Soundtrack Pro and Color.
 Students will be given the opportunity to edit their own video projects as well as work as team members on the video productions of their peers.
 Special emphasis will be placed on the use of digital video in film and multimedia projects.
 Students will discuss current technology trends and critically analyze professional and amateur video projects in order to gain insight into improving their own work.
-Prerequisite: One of the following: COM 106, COM 109, COM 112 or permission of the instructor.
 3 lecture hours per week.
 3 credit hours.